-There are fees associated with HigherOne.
-Please read, review, and understand the Higher One Fee Schedule.
-More information about Higher One fees can be found here: http://web.peralta.edu/financial-aid/peraltacard-higherone/fee-schedules/
+There are fees associated with BankMobile.
+Please read, review, and understand the BankMobile Fee Schedule.
+More information about BankMobile fees can be found here http://web.peralta.edu/financial-aid/sample-page/peraltacard-faqs/

 Dream Act Scholars

 What is the California Dream Act?